attilaroy/SwiftCamera/README.md

 # SwiftCamera
-Take Photo or choose existing photo from gallery using a single function in swift
+Take Photo or choose existing photo from gallery by calling a single function in swift